 Talk To Your Bridgeton Dentist About Sleep Apnea

 If you’ve been diagnosed with sleep apnea, the solution may be as simple as a custom-made mouthguard that holds your jaw in a forward position while you are sleeping so that the airway stays open and you can breathe without obstruction.
-For more information about sleep apnea and night guards, please call our office.
+For more information about sleep apnea and night guards, please contact our dentist office in Bridgeton.